1stsetup/nodejs-openthermGateway/readme.md

-This is a NodeJS modules to be able to connect to an OpenthermGateway [(OTGW)](http://otgw.tclcode.com/index.html).
+This is a NodeJS modules to be able to connect to an Opentherm Gateway [(OTGW)](http://otgw.tclcode.com/index.html).

 How to use: See openthermgw_example.js